• LAUNCH YOUR DREAM

 Venturing To A Dream Palace For Due Date

-We screenwriters have a very unique classroom where to further our craft.
+We screenwriters have a very unique classroom were to further our craft.
 Where’s that you ask?
 Well, it’s a movie theater, a cinema, and a dream palace.

 Movie patrons and screenwriters have two different experiences when they visit the cinema.
-The movie goer fortifies themselves with popcorn, sodas and candy and settle in their seat waiting to be entertained and to watch a story unfold.
+The movie goer fortifies themselves with popcorn, sodas, and candy and settles in their seat waiting to be entertained and to watch a story unfold.

 Scribes play a more proactive role in watching that same movie.
 From the opening scene to the introduction of the main characters to the moment we spot the “Save the Cat” moment (see my past post, Have A Blake Snyder Save The Cat Screenplay of Your Dreams) all the way to the climax of the movie.